Rajathbharadwaj/IAI/README.md

 # IAI

-This is the project repo implemnetation of Missionaries and Cannibals & NQueens
+This is the project repo implementation of coding of all Assignments of IAI

 Usage
 1. Clone the repo <br> `git clone https://github.com/Rajathbharadwaj/IAI.git`